Thick Soergel calculus in type A: Expression graphs and the idempotent

-We only prove them for $s$, but the rest is obvious.
+We prove these results for a lift of $\sb$.
+The $\tb$ case is analogous.

-\begin{proof}[Proof of \ref{asquared}] This is an application of one-color associativity (\ref{assoc1}), and then repeated uses of two-color associativity (\ref{doubleasspartial}), as illustrated in the following example of 3 colors.
+\begin{proof}[Proof of \eqref{asquared}] This is an application of one-color associativity \eqref{assoc1}, and then repeated uses of two-color associativity \eqref{doubleasspartial}, as illustrated in the following example of 3 colors.
 The dotted rectangle surrounds that which is to be changed, and the solid rectangle what it becomes; the final step is just a distant slide. \igc{1.1}{asquaredproof1}

-Clearly, any calculation for $a_3$ reduces to this calculation, regardless of the number of total colors in $I$, because we may choose a representative $s^R_{I,3}$ of $s_I$ so that this calculation appears on the far right of the diagram.
+Clearly, any calculation for $a_3$ reduces to this calculation, regardless of the number of total colors in $J$, because if we choose the expression $\sb^R_{J,3}$ as the top and bottom of the diargam, then this calculation (tensored on the left with identity maps) will suffice.
 The calculation clearly generalizes to any number of colors. \end{proof}